flbdx/maskuni/README.md

 ## Mask lists

 Mask lists are files containing one or more masks definitions (one per line).
-The syntax for mask lists is *almost* the same as Hashcat's own syntax.
+The syntax for mask lists is the same as Hashcat's own syntax.
 The masks are iterated sequentially.

 Mask lists can embed custom charset definitions for each mask.